zyberg2091/e-safety/README.md

 </table>

 #### Notes
-- A star to the repository would be massive boost to a NOOB like us.
+- A star to the repository would be massive boost to a NOOB me.

 <p align=center>